Making Milk: Breast Changes & Nipple Types

 I’ve heard stories about moms not making enough milk for their babies.
 How do I know if I’ll be able to breastfeed?

 Your body starts preparing to breastfeed during pregnancy!
 About halfway through your pregnancy, you start producing colostrum, baby’s first milk.
 Some moms leak breast milk during pregnancy, and some do not.
 Both are normal, and not leaking is not a sign that you won’t be able to breastfeed.
+Breast size does not determine your ability to breastfeed either.
 It is very rare that a mom cannot produce breast milk.

 Listed below are some breast changes you may notice during pregnancy.
 These are good signs that your body is getting ready for milk production after baby’s arrival.
 Not all changes are necessary: